secretstartups/handbook/support/workflows/admin_note.html.md

 ### Adding the Note

-To add the admin note, simply go to the user profile in the admin page of GitLab.com, click on edit the profile, then fill the  Admin Notes section.
+To add the admin note, navigate to the user profile in the admin page of GitLab.com; click on "edit the profile"; then fill in the Admin Notes section.

 In general, the formatting should be standard in a one liner format: